apizzimenti/isometric-features/lib/README.md

 `set` has no `say()` method, so it cannot be called.

 #### `Uncaught TypeError: Cannot read property <num> of undefined.`
 This is an error with the physics system.
-If you find this bug, please report it immediately to one of the email addresses below.
-It may not happen every time, but it can happen sometimes.
+If this error occurs, you possibly have an outdated version of the package.
 ### Dependency Chain

 Many constructs in this game require others as dependencies.
 As such, before each is declared, it should have all of